mjf1406/viziers-vault-app/content/docs/Encounter Generator/Combat Encounter Generator Methodology.md

 - Multiclass characters are treated as their primary level only
 - The generator doesn't account for party composition advantages (e.g., all spellcasters vs. all melee fighters)
 - Environmental factors beyond biome (e.g., weather, elevation) are not considered in monster filtering

+---

+## Non-Combat Encounters

+Non-combat encounters provide narrative, social, and exploration opportunities that don't require combat resolution.
+These encounters add flavor to your travel and exploration sequences.

+### How Non-Combat Encounters Work

+Non-combat encounters are generated differently from combat encounters:

+- **No Difficulty Required**: Unlike combat encounters, non-combat encounters don't require a difficulty level.
+They are generated directly when the encounter type is specified.
+- **No Party Balancing**: Non-combat encounters don't need to be balanced against party level or size, as they don't involve combat.
+- **Biome-Based Selection**: Encounters are selected from tables specific to the biome or environment.

+### Encounter Table Selection

+The generator selects encounters from specialized tables based on your criteria:

+1. **Road Encounters**: If traveling on a highway, byway, royalway, or bridleway, encounters are drawn from the road-specific table, which contains encounters common to well-traveled paths.

+2. **Sea Travel**: If the travel medium is "sea", encounters are drawn from the open water table, which includes maritime encounters like ships, islands, and sea creatures.

+3. **Biome-Specific**: For other situations, encounters are selected from tables matching your biome:
+   - Arctic/Tundra → Arctic encounters
+   - Desert → Desert encounters
+   - Forest → Forest encounters
+   - Grassland/Savanna → Grassland encounters
+   - Mountain → Mountain encounters
+   - Swamp/Mangrove → Swamp encounters
+   - Coastal/Flooded → Coastal encounters
+   - And more...

+4. **Fallback**: If no specific table is found for a biome, the generator falls back to the forest encounter table.

+### Special Encounter Types

+Some encounters in the open water table trigger special generation:

+- **Random Ship**: Generates a detailed ship encounter with crew, purpose, and disposition
+- **Mysterious Island**: Creates an island with theme, inhabitants, and story hooks
+- **Blue Hole**: Generates a mysterious underwater feature with dimensions and contents
+- **Shipwreck**: Creates a shipwreck with condition, cargo, and potential survivors

+These special encounters use placeholder generation that can be expanded with more detailed tables in the future.

+### Encounter Modes for Non-Combat

+Non-combat encounters work in both modes:

+#### Guaranteed Mode
+- When `encounterType` is set to "non-combat", encounters are generated directly
+- No difficulty level is required
+- Generates the exact quantity specified
+- Skips probability calculations

+#### Probability Mode
+- Non-combat encounters can occur based on probability tables
+- Probability is modified by road type and travel pace
+- Roads generally increase non-combat encounter probability
+- Each roll may result in 0 or more non-combat encounters

+### Understanding Non-Combat Results

+A generated non-combat encounter includes:

+- **Type**: Always "non-combat"
+- **Description**: The narrative text describing what the party encounters
+- **Biome**: The biome where the encounter occurs (for reference)
+- **Road**: The road type if applicable (for road encounters)

+Non-combat encounters are designed to be flexible and can be:
+- Social interactions with NPCs
+- Environmental discoveries
+- Mysterious locations
+- Travel complications
+- World-building moments

+The DM can use these encounters as written or adapt them to fit their campaign's needs.